JotaRandom/LMAE/README.md

 #### 2.6.2 - Installing the Mint Themes and Icons
 - Install themes and icons:
-`yay -S --needed mint-themes mint-l-themes mint-y-icons mint-x-icons mint-l-icons`
+`yay -S --needed mint-themes mint-l-themes mint-y-icons mint-x-icons mint-l-icons bibata-cursor-theme`
 - Navigate to `Cinnamon Menu -> Themes` and choose the desired Mint themes.
+- Now with yay we can install the last piece of correctly integrate lightdm a-la mint:
+`yay -S --needed lightdm-settings`
 - For the full Linux Mint experience, install:
+  **WARNING*: mint-backgrounds will download all background from source, this is multiple download of 70 MiB and beyond, don't attempt if you don't have enough patience or don't have the time... or if you are on a meter'd connection.*
 `yay -S --needed mint-backgrounds mint-artwork`
 Then choose your favorite at `Cinnamon Menu -> Backgrounds`.